safeledger logo

 A Personal Power of Attorney is a written, legally binding document that creates an agency relationship.
 The Principal defines the specific powers and scope of authority they are delegating to the Agent.

-In Sharjah, like in the rest of the UAE, a POA is primarily categorized into two types:
+In Sharjah, like in the rest of the UAE, a Power of Attorney (POA) is primarily categorized into two types:

 • General Power of Attorney (General POA):